wizardpisces/tiny-sass-compiler/readme.md

 # Project Target

-This project is for people who want to understand how to write a compiler , mainly cover steps:
+This project is for people who want to understand how to write a compiler (almost zero third-party dependencies) , mainly cover steps:

 1. sourceCode (sass scanning)
 2. tokens (parsing)